yongzx/yongzx/content/authors/admin/_index.md

 # - Visitors
 ---

 I am currently a rising senior student at [Minerva Schools at KGI](http://minerva.kgi.edu/).
-My major is computer science (specializing in Data Science, Statistics, and Machine Learning), and my minor is business.
-I am passionate about deep learning research and entrepreneurship.
+My major is computer science, with an emphasis on Data Science, Statistics, and Machine Learning.

+My research interests broadly lie in multilinguality, lexical semantics, and low-resource natural language processing.
+I am also exploring different approaches of representing structural semantic knowledge for various applications such as lexicon expansion and annotation projection.

-I am currently working with the [Global FrameNet](https://www.globalframenet.org/) team in my [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#4816633052266496) internship to research cross-lingual annotation transfer of frame semantics.
+Recently, I worked with the [Global FrameNet](https://www.globalframenet.org/) team in the summer to research cross-lingual annotation transfer of frame semantics.
+In the past, I've interned at the [Red Hen Lab](https://www.redhenlab.org/home), [Recruit Co., Ltd.](https://recruit-holdings.com/), [The Interface Financial Group](https://www.interfacefinancial.com/), and Minerva-Masason Foundation Applied AI Research Lab.